All ingredients are individually packaged, but our central facility

 Customize It Instructions

 Meatlovers!
 Cook proteins in a large non-stick pan over medium heat.
 Add to pizza as desired.
 If using chicken breasts, pat dry, and season both sides with a pinch of salt and pepper.
 Cook, with 1 tsp. olive oil until chicken reaches a minimum internal temperature, 5-7 minutes per side.
-If using shrimp, pat dry and season with a pinch of salt and pepper.
-Cook, with 1 tsp. olive oil, until shrimp reaches minimum internal temperature.
-If using bacon, line a plate with a paper towel.
-Add to hot, dry pan and flip occasionally until crisp and bacon reaches a minimum internal temperature of 145 degrees, 6-8 minutes.
-Transfer to towel-lined plate to remove excess oil.
-Add to recipe as desired.
+If using shrimp, pat dry and season all over with a pinch of salt and pepper.
+Cook, with 1 tsp. olive oil, until shrimp reaches minimum internal temperature, 2-3 minutes per side.

 Prepare the Ingredients

 Using a peeler, shave zucchini into long, thin ribbons.
 When you've peeled to seeds, turn zucchini a quarter turn, and peel again.
 Continue peeling and turning until only seeds remain.
-Toss zucchini ribbons with a pinch of salt in a mixing bowl.
+Combine zucchini ribbons and a pinch of salt in a mixing bowl.
 Set aside at least 10 minutes.

 While zucchini sits, stem and mince rosemary.